 11. Grow the Habit of Checking Everything Before Checking Out

+Grow the Habit of Checking Everything Before Checking Out.
 I don’t know if there are statistics for these situations, but if there are I’m pretty sure most travel-related misplacements or losses happen when people check out of their hotels.
 Clothes under the bed covers, the wallet that fell behind the bed, the charger you left on the power outlet, the hygiene kit in the bathroom, the book on the table at the lounge area.
 Of course, we all take a quick look before closing the door but get used to checking everything thoroughly.
 Start with the places where it’s more likely to leave something behind.
-Then double check if all your most valuable items are properly packed.
+Then double-check if all your most valuable items are properly packed.

 In many cases, losing something that’s not as valuable can be fixed.
 Maybe you can go back before leaving, or perhaps you were planning to return in a few days or weeks.
 But in other cases, especially when you’re a flight away and in a faraway continent, there’s no way to get those items back.